New Book 'An Introduction to Population-level Prevention of Non-Communicable Diseases'

 A new book, An Introduction to Population-level Prevention of Non-Communicable Diseases, based on teaching materials and students' case studies from the Department's Prevention Strategies for Non-Communicable Diseases (NCDs) programme, has been produced by the Nuffield Department of Population Health.

-The book, published by the Oxford University Press, is being officially launched at Rewley House on 13 March 2017.
-The event will be live-streamed on the day, and will feature a talk by Gauden Galea, public health physician for World Health Organisation since 1998, and a panel discussion by Book Editors and course directors Mike Rayner and Kremlin Wickramasinghe, and Julianne Williams of the British Heart Foundation.
+The book, published by the Oxford University Press, was officially launched at Rewley House on 13 March 2017.
+The event featured a talk by Gauden Galea, public health physician for World Health Organisation since 1998, and a panel discussion by Book Editors and course directors Mike Rayner and Kremlin Wickramasinghe, and Julianne Williams of the British Heart Foundation.

 What are NCDs?